donbeattie/OpenABL/README.md

 ## Documentation

 The source of the documentation, found in the [doc folder], is written using Markdown and compiled by MkDocs.
-The compiled source is hosted in GitHub pages.
+The compiled [documentation] is hosted in GitHub pages.

 ## How to Contribute